smcgdub/Discover-Ireland-MS2-Project/readme.md

 ### **2.6 - Google Maps API** ###

 I have added a Google Map to each city page.
-Users can click on the dropdown menu and select which category they are looking for recommendations for.
+Users can click on the dropdown menu and select which category they are looking for recommendations for and the map will generate a list of markers to provide this information to the user.

 ![Google Map image with markers hotels selected](assets/readme-images/google-map-with-markers.png)

-To activate the functionality for these Google map i needed to generate an API key on the Google maps dashboard.
-To secure this API from being copied and used by other people i have restricted its use in my Google maps dashboard.
+To activate the functionality for the Google map i needed to generate an API key on the Google maps dashboard.
+Google maps allows for. acertain number of API calls per month and once you go beyond this limit you will be billed.

+To secure my API key from being copied and used by other people i have restricted its use in my Google maps dashboard.
+The Google maps API will now only publish the map on the url's that i have authorized.
+The deployed Github url in my repository is the authorized link a user must use for the site to function correctly.

 ### **2.7 - Contact Us Forum** ###